kevgo/tricorder/README.md

 Pretty much no project/team/codebase does all of this well all of the time.
 With Upkeep everybody does this well all of the time.

+## Example 2

+- You have dozens/hundreds over codebases.
+- Keeping the DevEx tooling up to date on all of them is a Sisyphean task.
+- With Upkeep it's trivial.

 ## Background